- 1.Unique Restaurant Ideas for Thanksgiving 2020

-When you think about what restaurants serve at Thanksgiving dinner, since this is a festive occasion, you need to be as descriptive as possible.
-Clients are more likely to buy a menu or a place at your event if the food list sounds impressive.
-Don’t spare any adjectives regarding the food and think about adding a wine pairing for some dishes.
+When you think about what restaurants serve at Thanksgiving dinner, you need to be as descriptive as possible since this is a festive occasion.
+Clients are more likely to buy a menu or a seat at your event if the food list sounds impressive.
+Don’t spare any adjectives regarding the food and think about adding a wine pairing to some dishes.

-If you’re looking for some ideas on how to promote your restaurant via Instagram, check out our article on Restaurant Instagram Marketing Ideas That Will Help You Increase Sales.
+If you’re looking for some ideas on how to promote your restaurant on Instagram, check out our article on Restaurant Instagram Marketing Ideas That Will Help You Increase Sales.

 Creating a hashtag that’s Thanksgiving-inspired and unique for your brand is a great way to get people to remember you.
 You can also take it one step further and come up with a Thanksgiving message for promotion across all your social media platforms.

 The best Thanksgiving promotion ideas are not trying to sell anything.
 Instead, they focus on emotion.
 Create inspirational posts for your social media channels consisting of quotes on Thanksgiving and gratitude and featuring a delicious picture of food.

 Here are a few great Thanksgiving lines you can borrow from:

 - Drink and be thankful to the host!
 What seems insignificant when you have it is important when you need it.” – Franz Grillparzer